Lylimana/Bubble-Tea-Shop-Webscraper-/README.md

 Plan of action:
 In my research I identified that a Google API could be used for web scraping which is a legal work around.
 The API in question is places API.

+(28/08/2025)
+After further Reading I discovered that the Google Places API costs money.

+Time to find a free alternative.
+Or make one.